 In some cases, properties are calculated from other properties.
 In the case of a person, the property FullName is created from FirstName and LastName.
 This does not mean you cannot set the property, but that it is not necessary to do so.

-Another concept that was introduced to Maltego was the use of calculated properties.
-A person’s fullname for instance is calculated by the concatenation of the firstnames and the lastname.
-This is exposed in the Maltego client:
+Using the calculated properties concept, a person’s full name, for instance, is calculated by the concatenation of the first names and the last name.
+This is exposed to the Maltego client:

-We added the concept of inheritance – for the standard Maltego installation this meant that the MXRecord, NSRecord and Website entities were really just specialized DNSNames.
-The upside of it is that one transform (DNSName 2 IPAddress) worked on all of them – this saved a lot of transform configuration.
-For example - if you specify on the TDS that a transform will run on a DNSName it will also run on all entities down the ‘family tree’ – MXRecord, Website and NSRecord.
+The concept of inheritance means that the MXRecord, NSRecord, and Website Entities are in fact only specialized DNSNames.
+The benefit to this is that one Transform e.g. DNSName 2 IPAddress, works on all of them and saves on Transform configuration time.
+The result being that should you specify on the TDS that a Transform will run on a DNSName it will also run on all Entities down the ‘family tree’ – MXRecord, Website, and NSRecord.

-At the top of the tree is ‘maltego.Unknown’.
-This means that if you configure a transform to run on this base entity type – it will be available when you right click … on any entity.
+At the top of the tree is the Base Entity, ‘maltego.Unknown’, This means that should you configure a Transform to run on this Base Entity type – it will be available when you right-click on any Entity.

 Below is a quick summary of some of the more advanced concepts to be considered when working with Entities.